Is Fluoride Safe?

 The long road to discovery began in 1901 with a fresh dental school grad named Frederick McKay.
 The newly minted dentist moved to Colorado Springs to open a dental practice.
 During his first few years there, he noticed many of the residents had dark brown staining on their teeth.
-These stained teeth were healthy and actually proved to be more cavity-resistant than their unstained counterparts.
+These brown teeth were healthy and more cavity-resistant than their unstained counterparts.

 McKay and a famous dentist known as Dr. G.V.
 Black worked together for years, trying to uncover the cause of “teeth mottling” (or fluorosis) as they called it.
 They found that a large percentage of the children in Colorado Springs had mottled teeth but they were unable to obtain a cause or a treatment for mottled teeth.

 Fluorosis and Fluoridation